Welcome to Research in Psychology

-The great majority of students are honest; I rarely have to take action on cheating in this class.
-However, in fairness to other students I will not tolerate cheating.
+In fairness to other students I do not tolerate cheating.
 If you cheat on any test or assignment you will receive a '0' on that assignment or test, and may fail the entire class.
 If I feel it appropriate I will notify the Dean of Students, who will place a notice about the incident in your permanent record.
 There are no exceptions to this policy.

-You cannot hand in work that you have submitted for another class, or papers you have gotten from the internet or other students.If you have any concerns about this policy or about cheating in the class, please contact me directly to discuss it.
+You cannot hand in work that you have submitted for another class, or papers you have gotten from the internet or other students.If you have any concerns about this policy or about cheating in the class, please contact me directly.

 Students with Disabilities:

 Please inform me right away if you need accommodations.
 You must register with the Office of Disability Services.
 Contact: 312/413-2183 (voice) or 312/413-0123 (TTY), 1200 W. Harrison St. (across from the Pavilion), Room 1190 SSB (MC 321).

 The exam schedule is designed to prevent conflicts.
 But just in case, here is what happens if you have an exam conflict:

 - Any course listed second on the online Schedule of Classes has precedence.
 Thus, if Psychology is listed second (e.g., it comes after Chemistry, Anthropology, Political Science, etc.), then you need to arrange a make-up with the other instructor, not me.

 - A student with an exam conflict is responsible for arranging a makeup exam with his or her instructor.

 A student having more than two examinations in a day.

 No student will be required to take more than two final examinations in one day.
 Any student having more than two final examinations scheduled in one day is entitled to rescheduling.
 Students must notify the instructor by November 1 in the fall semester and April 1 in the spring semester to be eligible for rescheduling.